 - Adaptation of Navajo techniques to non-traditional patterns

 - Vegetal dye techniques

 Navajo-made looms and tools will be available for purchase.
 We encourage local weavers to visit us in class, and we do adapt our itinerary to invitations and opportunities which arise during the week.
-Spouses, friends, and significant others are encouraged to come along and are very welcome to join us on our field trips.
-Those accompanying you may need to use a separate vehicle for field trips, so please plan accordingly.
+At this time, we are restricting field trips to registered students only.

 Navajo Weaving Techniques Class Tuition and Housing Costs

 Tuition is $800 due on registration.
 If you have taken a class with us before, you can pay on your own schedule.
 Please contact us to let us know what is convenient for you.

 The fee includes the use of a loom and tools for the week and a $25 store credit.
 You will also receive a digital download of our book with the right to print one copy of it if you wish.